rns21/RDK_Documentation/docs/docu/nov04/ccspcommonlibrary.md

 CcspCommonLibrary's design philosophy centers on providing a stable, well-defined foundational layer that enables all RDK-B components to operate cohesively within the CCSP architecture.
 The design follows a layered approach where lower-level system abstractions are built upon to create higher-level services, ensuring both modularity and reusability.
 The library's architecture supports modern RBus communication patterns.

-The design addresses the requirements of a distributed middleware system by providing unified interfaces that abstract the underlying communication mechanisms.
+The design addresses the complex requirements of a distributed middleware system by providing unified interfaces that abstract the underlying communication mechanisms.
 The CCSP message bus APIs serve as the primary communication backbone, offering both synchronous request-response patterns and asynchronous event notification mechanisms.
 This dual-mode communication support ensures that components can efficiently handle both immediate operations and long-term monitoring scenarios.

 The COSA framework within the library provides object-oriented abstractions that enable consistent data handling and system interactions across all RDK-B components.
 These abstractions include standardized data structures, memory management patterns, and interface definitions that promote code reuse and maintainability.
 The framework's design supports both stateful and stateless component interactions, allowing for flexible deployment scenarios.